 (iv) Number of copies required; and

-(v) A certification by appellant’s counsel that the attorney has ordered the required transcripts and has paid the required deposits.
-This certification shall specify from whom the transcript was ordered, the date the transcript was ordered, and the date the deposit was paid.
+(v) A certification by appellant or appellant’s counsel, if any, that the required transcripts have been requested and that the required deposits have been paid.
+This certification must specify from whom the transcript was ordered, the date the transcript was ordered, and the date the deposit was paid.
+The appellant may omit this certification if the appellant is not required to serve the transcript request form on the court reporter or recorder pursuant to Rule 9(a)(4).

-(4) Number of Copies of Transcript; Costs.
-Appellant shall provide a copy of the certified transcript to counsel for each party appearing separately.
-Unless otherwise ordered, the appellant initially shall pay any costs associated with the preparation and delivery of the transcript.
-Where several parties appeal from the same judgment or any part thereof, or there is a cross-appeal, the costs associated with the preparation and delivery of the transcript shall be borne equally by the parties appealing, or as the parties may agree.
+(7) Number of Copies of Transcript; Costs.
+Appellant must provide a copy of the certified transcript to each party appearing separately.
+Unless otherwise ordered under Rule 9(a)(9), the appellant initially must pay any costs associated with the preparation and delivery of the transcript.
+Where several parties have appealed from the same judgment or any part thereof, or there is a cross-appeal, the costs associated with the preparation and delivery of the transcript must be borne equally by the parties appealing, or as the parties may agree.

+(8) Supplemental Requests.

+(A) Partial Transcript.
+Unless the entire transcript is ordered, the parties have a duty to confer and attempt to reach an agreement concerning the transcripts necessary for the appellate court’s review.

-(5) Supplemental Request.
-If the parties cannot agree on the transcripts necessary to the court’s review, and appellant requests only part of the transcript, appellant shall request any additional parts of the transcript that the respondent considers necessary.
-Within 14 days from the date the initial transcript request is filed, respondent shall notify appellant in writing of the additional portions required.
-Appellant shall have 14 days thereafter within which to file and serve a supplemental transcript request form and pay any additional deposit required.
+(i) If the parties cannot agree on the necessary transcripts, within 14 days from the date the initial transcript request is filed, respondent must notify appellant in writing of the additional portions it believes are required.

+(ii) Appellant then has 14 days to file and serve a supplemental transcript request form and pay any additional deposit required.

+(iii) Unless appellant has ordered all additional portions of the transcript requested by respondent within 14 days and has so notified respondent, the respondent may, within the following 14 days either order the additional portions of the transcript or move in the district court for an order requiring the appellant to do so.

+(B) Pro Bono Program Appeals.
+If counsel has been assigned to represent the appellant pro bono pursuant to a program authorized by the Supreme Court, pro bono counsel may proceed as provided in Rule 9(a)(9) to obtain necessary transcripts not previously prepared.

-(6) In Forma Pauperis.
-In a civil case, if appellant is represented by counsel but has been permitted to proceed in forma pauperis or has filed a statement of legal aid eligibility under NRAP 24, counsel may request a waiver of the costs associated with the preparation and delivery of the transcripts by filing a motion with the clerk of the Supreme Court specifying each proceeding for which a transcript is requested and a statement explaining why each transcript is necessary for the court’s review on appeal.
-The court may order that the transcripts be prepared at the expense of the county in which the proceeding occurred, but at a reduced rate established by the county in accordance with NRS 12.015(3).
+(9) Motion for Waiver of Costs Associated with Preparation and Delivery of Transcripts.
+An appellant who has been permitted to proceed in forma pauperis, is a “client of a program for legal aid” as defined by NRS 12.015(8), or is represented by pro bono counsel pursuant to a program authorized by the Supreme Court and administered by a program for legal aid may request a waiver of the costs associated with the preparation and delivery of the transcripts by filing a motion with the clerk of the Supreme Court.
+The motion must specify each proceeding for which a transcript is requested and explain why each transcript is necessary for the appellate court’s review.
+If the court grants the motion, it will specify the transcripts that are necessary for appellate review and direct the district court to order that those transcripts be prepared at county expense in accordance with NRS 12.015(3).

-(7) Consequences of Failure to Comply.
-A party’s failure to comply with the provisions of this Rule may result in the imposition of sanctions, including dismissal of the appeal.
+(10) Consequences of Failure to Comply.
+An appellant’s failure to comply with the provisions of this Rule may result in the imposition of sanctions, including dismissal of the appeal.